 As of April 1, 2016, the City of Menlo Park became the first City in San Mateo County to join Caltrain’s GoPass Program, providing all employees with free train passes to reduce commuting by car and the associated carbon emissions.

 The Menlo Park Police Department uses Bicycle Officers to patrol the streets, which takes one to two patrol vehicles off of the roadway.
 They also use a quiet, clean electric motorcycle for traffic officers, with a second one on order.

 Sustainable City solutions work best when they’re integrated with other cities to form regional networks on clean energy, clean transportation and sustainable building practices.

 - Menlo Spark supports clean power initiatives through the county-wide Peninsula Clean Energy program, aiming to provide carbon free power.

-- NEW REPORT: Accelerating Electric Vehicles, a white paper summarizing recommendations from the June 2017 EV Charrette that we-cohosted with Plug-In America.
+- Accelerating Electric Vehicles, a white paper summarizing recommendations from the June 2017 EV Charrette that we-cohosted with Plug-In America.